TanmoySG/wunderDB/documentation/README.md

 # wunderDb

-wunderDb is a cross-platform JSON-based in-memory data store, inspired by mongoDb. wdb APIs are completely RESTful and eay to communicate to using HTTP requests.
+wunderDb is a cross-platform JSON-based in-memory data store, inspired by mongoDb. wdb APIs are completely RESTful and easy to communicate to using HTTP requests.

 ## Getting Started